 - Want to get more loads washed for your money.

-Choosing your own container is a great benefit!
-You finally get to choose a laundry bottle that works for you.
-The right size for your shelf, the right fit for your hand, the right look for your laundry room, because all those things matter.
+What a nice change.
+Getting to choose the right laundry bottle that works for you.
+The right size for your shelf, the right fit for your hand, the right look for your laundry room, all those things matter!

-The days of letting a manufacturer dictate the type of container you use is done.
-At Tangie, we choose minimal (and no packaging options), so you can be the decider of how to use, store and dispense the products that keep you clean and healthy while keeping you on your chosen zero-waste path.
+No more letting the manufacturer dictate the type of container you use.
+At Tangie, we choose minimal (and no packaging options), so you can be the decider of how to use, store and dispense the products that keep you clean and healthy.

 How To Use